Find Your Center

 People who feel grateful can exhibit higher resilience, forgiveness, and positive emotions.

-Model Gratitude.
+Model gratitude.

 Children can learn the most from our actions and vocabulary.
 It's much harder for children to understand the concept of gratitude if not practiced daily.
 Try pausing and expressing aloud what you're feeling.
 You can say something small like, "I'm so thankful I get to play outside with you today.
 I love sharing these moments with you."
 Expressing your feelings will make it easier for your child to understand gratitude.